 Plug the heating element wires into the board as shown.
-Black wires into the board spades marked AC HI LO (RA) and plug the yellow wires into the AC HI HI spades (YA).
+Black wires into the board spades marked AC HI LO (RA) and plug the yellow wires into the AC HI HI spades.
 If you have compressed air now would be a good time to blow air thru the board area to clean any moisture or dust off the board

-Install the board cover.
-Screw your board cover screws back in again (RA)
+Reinstall board cover and put the 1⁄4" screws back in (RA)